mdn/content/files/en-us/web/css/anchor-name/index.md

 ### Basic usage

-The following example associates a positioned element with an anchor, and tethers the positioned element to the right of the anchor.
+This example tethers a positioned element to an anchor, positioning the element to the right of the anchor.

 #### HTML